-Acts 10:45-11:3 describes the believers as “circumcised” and Gentiles as “uncircumcised men”.
+Acts 10:45-11:3 describe the believers as “circumcised” and Gentiles as “uncircumcised men”.
 This is the first time that the Book of Acts refers to people in such a way”.
-It says, “those who were circumcised took issue with him (Peter), saying, “You went to uncircumcised men and ate with them” (11:2-3).
-Why does Acts now suddenly refer to circumcised and uncircumcised men, instead of Jews and Gentiles?
+It says, “those who were circumcised took issue with him (Peter), saying, “You went to uncircumcised men and ate with them” (Acts 11:2-3).
+Why do Acts now suddenly refer to circumcised and uncircumcised men, instead of Jews and Gentiles?

-Furthermore, Gentiles have received the Holy Spirit before, for instance “Nicolas, a proselyte from Antioch” (6:5).
-Why then were the “circumcised believers” “amazed, because the gift of the Holy Spirit had been poured out on the Gentiles” (10:45)?
+Furthermore, Gentiles have received the Holy Spirit before, for instance, “Nicolas, a proselyte from Antioch” (Acts 6:5).
+Why then were the “circumcised believers” “amazed, because the gift of the Holy Spirit had been poured out on the Gentiles” (Acts 10:45)?

 The answer is that, as far as religious matters are concerned, the Jews did not distinguish between Abraham’s physical descendants and Gentiles, but between “circumcised” and “uncircumcised men”.
 The Old Testament allowed Gentiles to become part of God’s covenant people:

 Naomi was an Israelite whose husband and sons died in the foreign land of Moab.
 Both her sons had married Moabite women.
-While one of their wives stayed in Moab, the other – Ruth – followed Naomi back to the land of Judah, where she married the kinsman redeemer Boaz (whose mother was Rahab).
-A whole book in the Bible is devoted to her, and she also became an ancestor of Christ (Matthew 1:5).
+While one of their wives stayed in Moab, the other – Ruth – followed Naomi back to the land of Judah, where she married the kinsman-redeemer Boaz (whose mother was Rahab).
+A whole book in the Bible is devoted to her, and she also became an ancestor of Christ (Matt 1:5).

 The duties and benefits which the Old Testament bestowed on Jews apply equally to proselytes.
 They were also circumcised and they also observed the Law of Moses:

-“The same law shall be to him that is born in the land, and to the proselyte that sojourneth with you” (Ex.
-12:49).
+“The same law shall be to him that is born in the land, and to the proselyte that sojourneth with you” (Exo 12:49).

 “Foreigners who bind themselves to the LORD … and who hold fast to my covenant-these I will … give them joy in my house of prayer.
 Their burnt offerings and sacrifices will be accepted on my altar; for my house will be called a house of prayer for all nations” (Isaiah 56:6-8).

-Jews would not “associate with a foreigner or to visit him” (Acts 10:28) or eat with them (11:3) because they were thought to be “unclean”.
-But once a Gentile has been circumcised and “observe the Law of Moses” (15:5) and the Jewish customs, they were no longer viewed as unclean.
+Jews would not “associate with a foreigner or to visit him” (Acts 10:28) or eat with them (Acts 11:3) because they were thought to be “unclean”.
+But once a Gentile has been circumcised and “observe the Law of Moses” (Acts 15:5) and the Jewish customs, they were no longer viewed as unclean.

 The real distinction was therefore not between Abraham’s physical descendants and Gentiles, but between circumcised and uncircumcised.
 That is also why Paul so often referred to the uncircumcised, instead of Gentiles, and circumcised, instead of Jews:

-Therefore, where-ever this article refers to “Jews” the reader must understand “circumcised believers”, which include proselytes (circumcised Gentiles).
+Therefore, wherever this article refers to “Jews” the reader must understand “circumcised believers”, which include proselytes (circumcised Gentiles).